EdgarEbonfowl/EbonsContentMod/ModderNotes.md

 - Hungry Ghost Monk: this is a traditional monk archetype and Owlcat chose the unchained monk for Wrath.
 Luckily, Owlcat also provided a model for how traditinal monk should work in their system and I used that archetype to determine where the new features should go and what they should replace.
 This is basically equivalent to the tabletop version with a few features arriving one level earlier.
 I did not include Punishing Kick replacing Stunning Fist as I wasn't sure how to implement it and, frankly, it seemes relatively unimportant thematically and mechanically for the archetype - I may add it later, but not likely.
 - Eldritch Scrapper: their bonus combat feats are not implemented as "floating feats" that can be changed once per day, but rather permanent bonus combat feat selections.
 This is how the Brawler was implemented in mods for both Kingmaker and Wrath, so I decided to follow suit.

+## Sorcerer Bloodlines
+- Some bonus spells and bloodline feats were changed when nonexistant or impossible in Wrath.
+Care was taken to preserve the bloodline's theme and power level when choosing replacements.

+## Magus Arcana
+- Arcane Deed: added the Swashbuckler deeds that still do anything considering the massive nerf errata to the ability.
+If I ever figure out toggles, I may go back and do a pre-errata version that can give you all the possible deeds.